dataplat/dbatools/CONTRIBUTING.md

 1. [dataplat/appveyor-lab](https://github.com/dataplat/appveyor-lab)

-    We use Appveyor for running the Pester test for each function.
+    We use Appveyor for running the Pester tests for each function.
 We have this repository to store content that is used in our tests.
 This keeps the current repository clean from excess files just for testing. **Maintainers will determine if tests require files be placed in this repository**.

 1. [dataplat/docs](https://github.com/dataplat/docs)

     This repository and content are auto-generated from the comment-based help (CBH) within each command for the module.
-Any things found wrong in a given command's help content is addressed in the dbatools module's repository.
+Fixes and changes to the help content for a given command is addressed in the dbatools module's repository.

 1. [dataplat/web](https://github.com/dataplat/web)

     This repository is were the [dbatools.io](https://dbatools.io) site content is hosted.

-    > **NOTE** Blog post content **is not** kept updated, it is after all post from scenarios or situations at the time of posting by the author(s).
+    > **NOTE** Blog post content **is not** kept updated, they are descriptions of scenarios or situations at the time of posting by the author(s).

 1. [dataplat/docker](https://github.com/dataplat/docker)

-    This repository hosts the code to generate the published Docker image for the module.
+    This repository hosts the code to generate the published Docker images for the module.

 ## Getting Help

-Our [dbatools-dev](https://aka.ms/sqlslack) Slack channel is best avenue for asking for assistance or needing review of any work on the module.
-The main contributors stay active on this channel during the week for the most part.
+Our [dbatools-dev](https://aka.ms/sqlslack) Slack channel is the best avenue for asking for assistance or needing review of any work on the module.
+The main contributors try and stay active on this channel during the week.

-We also have our [Contributors](https://github.com/dataplat/dbatools/discussions/categories/contributors) category with GitHub Discussions that can be used for discussions, clarifications, or help in getting started with our project.
+We also have our [Contributors](https://github.com/dataplat/dbatools/discussions/categories/contributors) category within GitHub Discussions that can be used for discussions, clarifications, or help in getting started with our project.

 ## Expectations